Bmoney42/Content-Bounty/README.md

 4. **Apply for bounties** that match your skills
 5. **Track your applications** and wait for approval
 6. **Receive payments** once work is completed

+### Role Switching

+The platform supports Fiverr-style role switching, allowing users to switch between Creator and Business modes:

+1. **Switch Modes**: Use the role switcher in the navigation bar to toggle between Creator and Business modes
+2. **Different Interfaces**: Each mode provides a tailored interface and functionality
+3. **Data Separation**: Your data (bounties, applications, earnings) is preserved when switching modes
+4. **Access Control**: Only Business mode users can create bounties, only Creator mode users can apply

 ### For Businesses